 Cahill & Swain has saved men searching sharp for decades, from high college students renting a tux for a promenade to attorneys, enterprise executives, gospel singers, athletes, and coaches.
 The store’s two Winston-Salem locations double as mini-museums, one tracing the history of the enterprise and the other exhibiting autographed recreation balls, pics, and different memorabilia from the store’s athletic customers.

 Daniel Motsinger holds court at the Northside Plaza place, which serves a vast customer base from the community.
-Regulars over the years have blanketed mythical Winston-Salem State University basketball educate Clarence “Big House” Gaines, golfer Jim Thorpe and a procession of WFU coaches and athletes, along with Wainwright, Skip Prosser, Jim Caldwell, Ricky Proehl, Tim Duncan, Randolph Childress, and Rodney Rogers.
+Regulars over the years have blanketed mythical Winston-Salem State University basketball educate Clarence “Big House” Gaines, golfer Jim Thorpe, and a procession of WFU coaches and athletes, along with Wainwright, Skip Prosser, Jim Caldwell, Ricky Proehl, Tim Duncan, Randolph Childress, and Rodney Rogers.

 “We’ve won popularity over time for carrying a quality product for a truthful rate,” Motsinger says.